mcclure/emily/doc/tutorial.md

 This will print `2`.

 Above we see `=` being used both to set the values of variables, and to set the values of keys on objects.
 There is a trick: `=` is doing the same thing in both cases.
 Every line of code has a "scope object", which holds all its variables.
 When you write an identifier by itself, like `numbers`, what you are doing is looking up the key `.numbers` on the scope object; `numbers.a` is the same as saying `(SCOPE).numbers.a`, if you could somehow get a reference to the scope.
+When you use `=` inside an object literal, assigning to the scope object reroutes the assignment to the object you are building.

 # Fancier stuff